 Invest in young people – the GLUE Project.

-Young people are key agents for social change, and are providing the energy, creative ideas and determination to drive innovation and reform.
+Young people are key agents for social change and are providing the energy, creative ideas and determination to drive innovation and reform.
 The main theme of the project is promoting volunteerism with all its benefits and presenting voluntarism as a mechanism for young people to bring positive change in society, and engaging young people in ensuring peace and sustainable human development.
 Volunteerism complements formal education in teaching the skills that are required for the job market, such as leadership, teamwork, problem-solving, planning, management, creativity, communication.
 This is especially important given the current unemployment rate and a labour market where competition for jobs is increasing.
-Researches shows that volunteering is associated with a 27% higher chance of employment, and the effect is especially strong for those with only a high school diploma or who live in rural areas.
+Researches show that volunteering is associated with a 27% higher chance of employment, and the effect is especially strong for those with only a high school diploma or who live in rural areas.
 This is one big reason why every young person should consider doing volunteering.
 The number of young people involved in volunteering actions is increasing but very slowly.
-According to European Commission Reports only 5-35% of the young generations (depending on the country) have been involved in volunteering action.
+According to European Commission Reports, only 5-35% of the young generations (depending on the country) have been involved in volunteering action.
 Not even half of the youth number!
-Personal and professional skills acquired through voluntary activities are important resources for enhancement of one’s education and employability.
-Not only that, active participation of youth in international activities as well as volunteering actions on local level gives great contribution to promotion of tolerance, respect, social inclusion, integration and social cohesion.
+Personal and professional skills acquired through voluntary activities are important resources for the enhancement of one’s education and employability.
+Not only that, active participation of youth in international activities, as well as volunteering actions on a local level, give a great contribution to the promotion of tolerance, respect, social inclusion, integration and social cohesion.

 Partners hope that this will stay as one regular sustainable activity for our 6 organizations.
-Promotional movie will be as well developed.
+The promotional movie will be as well developed.